hqbaoanh/motifi/README.md

 > “You're richer than you think.” 💸 (Especially if you stop ordering $7 lattes every day.)

-MotiFi helps you align your money with your mood, values, and goals.
+MotiFi helps you align your spending with your values, mood, and life goals — because budgeting shouldn’t feel like punishment.
-It's like therapy for your budget — but with charts.
+Think of it as **financial wellness** with a side of motivation, all wrapped in a modern web + mobile experience.

 On a more serious note, **MotiFi** is an intelligent personal finance platform designed to help users align their financial habits with their life goals and emotional well-being.
 It blends budgeting, behavioral tracking, and AI-enhanced coaching into one cohesive experience.